 TaskRunner

-.
-The main thread will need to communicate with
+size of the DOM.
+The main thread will need to communicate

-the browser thread to request animation frames and to send it a display
+with the browser thread to request animation frames and to send it a

-list to raster and draw, and the main thread will do that via two
+display list to raster-and-draw, and the main thread will do that via

 The overall control flow for rendering a frame will therefore be: